Help! I’m Divorcing My Husband Over an Insane Stunt He Pulled at Our Wedding.

 Some examples:

-• He doesn’t like that after my alarm goes off in the morning, I like to lay in bed for 2-5 minutes, thinking about my upcoming day, getting used to being awake.
+• He doesn’t like that after my alarm goes off in the morning, I like to lay in bed for two to five minutes, thinking about my upcoming day, getting used to being awake.
 He thinks I should get up and out of bed immediately when my alarm goes off.

 • He’s a dentist and always drinks with a straw to minimize the time beverages are in contact with teeth and thus prevent them from becoming discolored.
 He believes I should too, which I don’t necessarily mind, but sometimes I forget or don’t want to dirty a straw or whatever.